harshithagurram98/Navigus_Assignment1/README.md

 https://sqlval3qgnst4db3ou.z13.web.core.windows.net/ here is the link for the login page azure deployment alone.

-Please download files and run sample.js and you can clearly see the code flow with interactions.
+Please download files and run sample.js and you can clearly see the code flow with interactions

+Please see screenshots if you choose to omit to run code.

+Thank You.